malaalam/ROSeq/README.md

 The R code used for producing differential analysis results with methods like SCDE, ROTS, MAST and Wilcoxon-Rank Sum will be shortly made available for download.

-## Installation
+## Getting Started

-To get started with ROSeq, git clone or download the complete ROSeq [repository](https://github.com/malaalam/ROSeq) on to your PC.
-Next, double click the executable file *ROSeq/06_installation/OS/ROSeq/for_redistribution/MyAppInstaller_mcr.exe* for installing the software on your respective operating system (OS = 01_Windows, 02_macOS, 03_Linux).
+As a first step, download the complete ROSeq [repository](https://github.com/malaalam/ROSeq) on to your PC.
+This would provide the files needed to run the Tutorial Below.

+Also, go to the Releases Section of the repository and download the executables specific to your operating system.
+Support is provided for Windows, macOS and Linux.

 ## Tutorial